Hyundai Motor Company: Design and quality improvements

 In 1998, Hyundai began to overhaul its image in an attempt to establish itself as a world-class brand.
 Chung Ju-yung transferred leadership of Hyundai Motor to his son, Chung Mong-koo, in 1999.
 Hyundai's parent company, Hyundai Motor Group, invested heavily in the quality, design, manufacturing, and long-term research of its vehicles.
 It added a 10-year or 100000 mi warranty to cars sold in the United States and launched an aggressive marketing campaign.

 In 2004, Hyundai was ranked second in "initial quality" in a survey/study by J.D.
 Power and Associates in North America.
 Hyundai is now one of the top 100 most valuable brands worldwide according to Interbrand.
 Since 2002, Hyundai has also been one of the worldwide official sponsors of the FIFA World Cup.

 The world's largest automobile manufacturing plant in Ulsan, South Korea, produces over 1.6 million vehicles annually.

 In 2004, Hyundai Motor Company had $57.2 billion in sales in South Korea making it the country's second largest corporation, or chaebol, after Samsung.
-Worldwide sales in 2005 reached 2,533,695 units, an 11 percent increase over the previous year.
+Worldwide sales in 2005 reached 2,533,695 units, an 11% increase over the previous year.

 In 2006, the South Korean government initiated an investigation of Chung Mong-koo's practices as head of Hyundai, suspecting him of corruption.
 On 28 April 2006, Chung was arrested, and charged for embezzlement of 100 billion South Korean won (US$106 million).
 As a result, Hyundai vice chairman and CEO, Kim Dong-jin, replaced him as head of the company.

 In 2011, Hyundai sold 4.05 million cars worldwide and the Hyundai Motor Group was the world's fourth largest automaker behind GM, Volkswagen and Toyota.
 On 30 September 2011, Yang Seung-suk announced his retirement as CEO of Hyundai Motor Co.
 In the interim replacement period, Chung Mong-koo and Kim Eok-jo divided the duties of the CEO position.

 In 2014, Hyundai started an initiative to focus on improving vehicle dynamics in its vehicles and hired Albert Biermann, former Vice President of Engineering at BMW M, to direct chassis development for Hyundai vehicles, stating: "The company intends to become a technical leader in ride and handling, producing vehicles that lead their respective segments for driver engagement."